-Spring and Fall are times when weather patterns become unpredictable.
-Whether its Tornadoes in the plains, Fires in the west or flooding in the south, opportunities to lend a helping hand to your fellow man abound.
+Spring and fall are times when weather patterns become unpredictable.
+Whether it’s tornadoes in the plains, fires in the west or flooding in the south, opportunities to lend a helping hand to your fellow man abound.
 When the day comes that images of wreckage and loss splash across the news and your heart is moved to help, don’t forget to pause, take a breath and look over these ten commandments of disaster relief.

-Ten commandments of Disaster Relief
+Ten Commandments of Disaster Relief

 - Thou shalt contact your local church, student organization and/or charitable organization and offer your help.
 Ask your church to set up a collection area for bottled water, shovels, plastic gloves and breathing masks.
 You may also ask for a special account to collect financial donations.